Easy Sourdough Discard Banana Muffins with Crumble Topping

 Quick Tips for Success

-• Baking the muffins at a high temperature initially and then lowering the temperature halfway through baking ensures tall, bakery-style muffin tops.
-“Just look at those beautiful muffin tops!” (said no one ever).
+1. Baking: Baking the muffins at a high temperature initially and then lowering the temperature halfway through baking ensures tall, bakery-style muffin tops.

-• There are many options for add-ins.
+2. Add ins: There are many options for add-ins.
 Swap out the chopped pecans for walnuts, dried fruit, or chocolate chips for a delicious twist.
+If banana bread is more your style, try this sourdough discard banana bread.

 Baked muffins will store well in an airtight container at room temperature for up to 3-4 days.
 I recommend eating them fresh for the best (and most delicious!) results.